Estimated square metres of old-growth clearcut on the Island since large scale logging began:

 This is a welcome step.
 Now it’s time for action—before it’s too late.

-Sierra Club BC’s map State of Vancouver Island’s Coastal Temperate Rainforest shows the scarce endangered old-growth rainforest ecosystems and recent old-growth destruction on Vancouver Island.
+View and download our map State of Vancouver Island’s Coastal Temperate Rainforest showing the scarce endangered old-growth rainforest ecosystems and recent old-growth destruction on Vancouver Island.

 The science is clear: to sustainably manage coastal rainforests we must stop clearcutting endangered old-growth.
 B.C. needs a provincial Old-Growth Protection Act using elements of the celebrated Great Bear Rainforest Agreements combined with strong support for First Nations and good long term forestry jobs.